 To integrate with tools for genomic data, you can configure the Pipe Transformer to write each partition of the input DataFrame as VCF by choosing vcf as the input and output formatter.
-Here is an example using bedtools, note that the bioinformatics tool must be installed on each virtual machine of the Spark cluster.
+Here is an example using bedtools.
+For a more complex example using The Variant Effect Predictor (VEP) see the notebook example below.
+Note that the bioinformatics tool must be installed on each virtual machine of the Spark cluster.